olme04/rsocket-kt/PROTOCOL.md

 ### SETUP Frame (0x01)

-Setup frames MUST always use Stream ID 0 as they pertain to the connection.
+Setup frame MUST always use Stream ID 0 as they pertain to the connection.

 The SETUP frame is sent by the client to inform the server of the parameters under which it desires to operate.
 The usage and message sequence used is shown in [Connection Establishment](#connection-establishment).

-One of the important parameters for a connection is the format, layout, and any schema of the data and metadata for frames.
+One of the important parameters for a connection is the format, layout, and any schema of the data and metadata for frame.
 This is, for lack of a better term, referred to here as "MIME Type".
 An implementation MAY use typical MIME type values or MAY decide to use specific non-MIME type values to indicate format, layout, and any schema for data and metadata.
 The protocol implementation MUST NOT interpret the MIME type itself.
 This is an application concern only.

+flags:
+X - has extensions M - has metadata MO - override metadata mime DO - override data mime A - for setup - require ack F - follows, for fragmentation C - complete N - next

-Payload = Data + optional metadata + optional Data mimetype override + optional Metadata mimetype override
+Payload = Data + optional metadata + optional Data mimetype override + optional Metadata mimetype override | Data +
+optional Metadata + 3 flags (has override data, has metadata, has override metadata)

 The encoding format for Data and Metadata are included separately in the SETUP.